jduffield65/Isca/docs/namelists/main/experiment_details.md

 # Experiment details

 The `experiment_details` namelist contains information on how to run the simulation, most of which is relevant for submitting jobs to *Slurm*.
-It is an addition I made to the namelists in the *Isca* source code and all options must be specified to run the simulation using `isca_tools`.
+It is an addition I made to the namelists in the *Isca* source code, and all options must be specified to run the simulation using `isca_tools`.

 ## Options